kumarpit/express-jwt-starter/README.md

 # Express JWT Template
-A boilerplate for an express app that require JWT authentication via a MongoDB database.
+A boilerplate for an express app that requires JWT authentication via a MongoDB database.

 ### Installation
 Install the required dependencies using `npm install` and start the server using `npm start`.
 You will need to create a `.env` file in the root directory and define the following environment variables: